 jetty.home values for three different Solr clusters) or you can add a new system property.
 As long as the system property is available on the command line, Dynatrace can use it.

-Optionally, you can define a second property that identifies a specific node in the cluster.
-This is useful if your cluster setup has specific names per node.
-For a detailed example, please see our Customizing process detection blog post.
+Optionally, you can define a second property that identifies specific cluster nodes within a process group.
+This is useful if your process group setup has specific names per node.
+If you are not sure, leave this empty.
+The default setting is one node per host.

 Dynatrace process group detection settings also cover non-Java processes like Nginx, Apache HTTPserver, FPM/PHP, Node.js, IIS, and .NET.
-As with Java processes, process group detection for non-Java processes also relies on environment variables.
+It does however work for Java processes as well.
+Click the Add detection rule button and select environment variable.

 The environment variables that you select to serve as process group identifiers must exist within the scope of the detected processes.
 Identifiers also serve as the default name for the detected process groups.

 For example, consider two nearly identical Apache HTTP server deployments that reside within the same deployment directory but on different hosts.
 By default, Dynatrace can't distinguish between the two deployments because they don't possess any unique characteristics that can be used for identification.
 Now consider the following rule: